Meet the cast of Bancroft series 2

 Adam Lengthy performs Joe Bancroft

 Who’s Joe Bancroft?
 Elizabeth Bancroft’s son.
-Once we first met him, he was working as a physiotherapist; along with his mum’s preliminary encouragement, he started relationship her colleague DS Katherine Stevens.
+After we first met him, he was working as a physiotherapist; along with his mum’s preliminary encouragement, he started relationship her colleague DS Katherine Stevens.

-However two years later, the occasions of collection one have taken their toll.
+However two years later, the occasions of sequence one have taken their toll.
 “Whilst once the doting son, Elizabeth’s involvement in Joe’s girlfriend Katherine’s death caused a permanent fracture between the two,” ITV explains.
 “Unable to confront her on these crimes, he left for a new start in another city, finally cutting Elizabeth’s apron strings.”
 Now, Joe has returned – with a fiancé, Annabel.
-However he’s not all in favour of reconciling along with his mom, regardless of how determined she is to win him again.
+However he’s not enthusiastic about reconciling along with his mom, irrespective of how determined she is to win him again.

 What else has Adam Lengthy been in?
-You could have seen him lately as no-good Vincent Chapman in The Bay.
-His different TV roles have included Jack Heaton in House Fires (alongside his Bancroft co-star Francesca Annis) and Lewis Whippey in Completely satisfied Valley, whereas his movie credit have included Dunkirk, Peterloo and The Kill Group.
+You will have seen him not too long ago as no-good Vincent Chapman in The Bay.
+His different TV roles have included Jack Heaton in Residence Fires (alongside his Bancroft co-star Francesca Annis) and Lewis Whippey in Joyful Valley, whereas his movie credit have included Dunkirk, Peterloo and The Kill Staff.

 Charlotte Hope performs Annabel Connors

 What else has Charlotte Hope been in?
-The actress performed Myranda in Sport of Thrones, and was Philippa Hawking in The Idea of The whole lot.
-Just lately she’s appeared as Catherine of Aragon in The Spanish Princess and as Sister Victoria in horror film The Nun.
+The actress performed Myranda in Sport of Thrones, and was Philippa Hawking in The Concept of Every part.
+Lately she’s appeared as Catherine of Aragon in The Spanish Princess and as Sister Victoria in horror film The Nun.

 David Avery performs Jake Harper